 - Open Zoom and select “Join a Meeting.”

-- Enter our assigned Meeting ID and password.
+- Enter our Meeting ID and passcode.
 These will remain the same for every sitting, but keep them confidential to help us avoid being hacked.

 - Be sure to turn Video on and select “Internet Audio.”

-- We suggest that while sitting, you have your device positioned at your side (roughly the 3 o’clock or 9 o’clock position while facing “noon”).
-And be aware that you’ll be seen and identified most easily if your device is placed 2-3 feet up from the floor as well as that same distance from your side.
+- We suggest that while sitting, you have your camera positioned at your side (roughly the 3 o’clock or 9 o’clock position while facing “noon”).
+And be aware that you’ll be seen and identified most easily if your camera is placed 2-3 feet up from the floor as well as that same distance from your side.
 (Worst is directly in front of you or from the floor.)
-Also your picture will display best if you turn your device horizontal.
+Also your video will display best if you turn your camera horizontal.

 - If for some reason you need to leave during the sitting, that’s okay.
 Just select “Leave Meeting.”

-A special dispensation for Zoomed sitting: you can move a bit.
-For your own sake, don’t move any more than you need to, as sitting stock-still helps, of course, with concentration.
-But since everyone is muted, your stirring won’t disturb anyone else, as it would in the zendo.
-Moreover, since it’s inspiring to see others doing zazen together (as our zendo monitors can confirm), feel free to steal an occasional glance at the screen.
+- A special dispensation for Zoom sittings: since it’s inspiring to see others doing zazen together (as our Zoom monitors can confirm), feel free to steal an occasional glance at the screen.